vapor-ware/synse-server/proposals/v3/api.md

 - Look into using [swagger](https://swagger.io/) for API documentation generation

 ## Proposal
-This section contains the proposed API specification for Synse v3.
+This section contains the proposed HTTP API specification for Synse v3.

 Following the pattern established in previous versions of Synse Server, the URI prefix for requests will be `/synse/{API_VERSION}`, except for the two